-The position which the U.S. Government takes with respect to the Protocol will depend upon:
+The position which the US Government takes with respect to the Protocol will depend upon:

-1. The decisions reached on the policy issues described above, and in particular decisions with respect to tear gas; a

-.
-OADR

-2. Legal interpretations of the scope and status of the Protocol which are considered at the end of this section.
+- l.
+The decisions reached on the policy issues described above, and in particular the decision with respect to tear gas; and - 2.
+Legal interpretations of the scope and status of the Protocol which are considered at the end of this section.